uccser/cs-unplugged/docs/source/author/understanding_configuration_files.rst

 Understanding how to read and write these configuration files is important for working on this project.

-We currently use `YAML`_ for storing configuration data of content.
-It has improved human readability over JSON and XML, especially for authors who have no or little experience with configuration files.

 This page aims to give a brief tutorial on YAML files, so you can modify configuration files within this project.